Ahmaud Arbery was murdered or, more accurately, lynched

 USA TODAY's editorial opinions are decided by its Editorial Board, separate from the news staff and the USA TODAY Network.
 Most editorials are coupled with an Opposing View, a unique USA TODAY feature.

-To read more editorials, go to the Opinion front page or sign up for the daily Opinion email newsletter.
-To respond to this editorial, submit a comment to letters@usatoday.com.

-This article originally appeared on USA TODAY: Ahmaud Arbery was the victim of a modern-day lynching
+This article originally appeared on Wichita Falls Times Record News: Ahmaud Arbery was murdered or, more accurately, lynched